 Demand for summer child care

 As with any successful business, childcare providers exist to meet a demand.
 For school-aged children, the typical school day, coupled with before- and after-school care provides working families with childcare options.
-And since two out of three children have working parents, the demand for child care doesn’t go away when school isn’t in session.
+And since research supports that roughly two out of three children have working parents, the demand for child care doesn’t go away when school isn’t in session.

 It can be difficult for families to find reliable, engaging, and active childcare programs for the summer months.
 Even for children who aren’t yet school-aged, families may need consistent child care during the summer months or want a short-term summer program to prepare them for school.
 So, offering summer childcare programs will meet an existing demand.